 Months after recovering from the acute symptoms of COVID-19, many patients are struggling with long-term effects on the brain: difficulty concentrating, memory problems, or mental fatigue.
-Known as “brain fog,” these lasting effects can impact even individuals who had mild cases of the virus, causing serious problems as they return to work and normal life.
+Known as post-COVID neurological symptoms or “brain fog,” these lasting effects can impact even individuals who had mild cases of the virus, causing serious problems as they return to work and normal life.

 A new trend depicted in recent case reveals growing evidence that COVID-19 can have lasting neurological impacts, affecting as many as one-third of patients who had the virus, according to some estimates.
 As more research studies are conducted, this compilation of symptoms is being called a variety of names, including COVID-19 encephalopathy, Long COVID, and Post-Acute Sequelae of SARS-CoV-2 infection (PASC).
 The National Institutes of Health launched their new initiative to study Long COVID in late February.

 What causes patients to develop brain fog post-COVID?